rajrayala/Lighthouse-Scores/ui/README.md

 - Input form to specify URLs, device type, and number of runs.
 - Displays Lighthouse results with categories and audits in a visually appealing format.
+- Displays Axe results with violations and passed ones.
 - Loading spinner while tests are running.

 ## Installation